On The Spectrum Of Infinite Quantum Graphs: Infinite metric and quantum graphs

-We now state the general condition on the metric graph $\mGraph$ we are going to impose throughout this article. \begin{assum} The metric graph \( \mGraph \) is locally finite, that is, $\deg (\mv) < \infty$ for all $\mv \in \mV$, and connected. \end{assum}

-Assumption~\ref{assum:locally-finite} implies that $\mGraph$ is a \emph{metric measure space}, cf.~\cite[Section~3]{Stu06}, in the sense that for all $x\in \Graph$, there is $r_0>0$ such that the ball with centre $x$ and radius $r_0$ has finite volume.

 We will be mostly interested in \emph{infinite} metric graphs, i.e., for which $\mE$ is a (countably) infinite set.
-Note that due to Assumption~\ref{assum:locally-finite}, this is equivalent to $\mV$ being infinite.
-We will also use the following notions:
+Note that under our assumptions, this is equivalent to $\mV$ being infinite.
+At the risk of being redundant, we recapitulate some notions that are elementary in the case of finite metric graphs, but may lead to ambiguities in the infinite case.